eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ## Where I'm Skeptical

 As I said before, my biggest issue is the choose-one primary.
-If this system uses the choose-one primary, we will still be plagued by vote-splitting, spoilers, and potential lockouts<d-footnote>This was a serious concern in the recent 2026 California Governor's race, where there was at one point a serious chance of the runoff being two Republicans.
-Regardless of your political stance, a Republican governor of California is an objectively unrepresentative choice in 2026.</d-footnote>.
+If this system uses the choose-one primary, we will still be plagued by vote-splitting, spoilers, and won't be allowing a [nursery effect for broadly acceptable candidates](../ca-top-2/){:target="_blank"} (see this post for more details on all my issues with a choose-one jungle).

-There will be no nursery effect where moderates and third parties can gain enough support to ever make it into the runoff.
 Just increasing the number of candidates you take won't change the fundamental dynamics.
-Instead of the race being between *three* serious candidates and plagued by spoilers (as we have seen in the top 2 system), we will see the race expand to four serious candidates and likely even more spoilers <d-cite key="cox1994sntv"></d-cite>.
+Instead of the race being between *three* serious candidates and plagued by spoilers (as we have seen in the top 2 system), we will likely see the race expand to four serious candidates--split among the various internal factions of the two major parties--and likely even more spoilers <d-cite key="cox1994sntv"></d-cite>.

 This is just what a choose-one multi-winner election with $M$ seats *does*.
 You get a Duvergerian abandonment of anyone outside of the top $M+1$ candidates, as strategic voters concentrate their support on the leading candidates to avoid wasting their votes.

-In California, where Better Choices seems to want to implement their system, the 2026 Governor's race has 61 candidates on the ballot (many of which had dropped out).
-Are you trying to tell me there are going to be *fewer* candidates running if the number of potential winners *expands*?

 More candidates will run, there will be more spoilers and confusion, and the election will still be chaotic, strategic, and partisan, as voters rally behind the most established major party candidates who are perceived as the safest choices.

+The only thing that will be fixed is the lockout problem.
+But, diversity does not necessarily equal a competitive election (in fact, it can cause the opposite).
+And I much prefer a competitive election with a real choice than a foregone conclusion full of diversity.

 The issue with jungle primaries *is not that the runoff is between two candidates*.
 The issue is the vote splitting!
 Any proposal which does not fix this does not have my endorsement.

 If, instead, Better Choices were to use Approval voting in the first round, then I think this could be one of (if not *the*) most robust systems currently in conversation. *Seriously*.

 Cursory VSE simulations have been somewhat favorable to this system.
-I may have to correct this paragraph of the post later, but it appears that Approval Top 2 outperforms Choose-one Top 3 Condorcet, but Approval Top 3 Condorcet potentially outperforms both.
+I may have to correct this paragraph of the post later, but it appears that Approval Top-2 outperforms Choose-one Top-3 Condorcet, but Approval Top-3 Condorcet potentially outperforms both.
 However, I'm not yet confident enough in the code I have to make definitive claims, and further testing and validation are needed before drawing firm conclusions.

+My other major concern is the Condorcet cycle.
+What happens when a cycle necessarily occurs.
+Unlike a Choose-one election where the only tie is a near-zero probability of an exact 50:50 split in the vote, a sort of "tie" in this method would involve all candidates winning and losing exactly one matchup.
+When the tiebreaker is used, will voters accept that results?
+Or will it undermine the legitimacy of the election?
+The empirical rarity of cycles does not have me convinced that such an event could be as catastrophic to the system as [Burlington 2009 or Alaska 2022 were to RCV](../ditch-rcv/){:target="_blank"}.

 ## Conclusion

 This system has potential, but only if it addresses the fundamental issue of vote splitting in the primary by using Approval voting.
 Without this change, the system is going to be a downgrade from any system that uses Approval in the process.
-That is, going to Approval Top 2 instead would be a much stronger improvement than *only* changing the runoff step.<d-footnote>Is it a step in the right direction?
+That is, going to Approval Top-2 instead would be a much stronger improvement than *only* changing the runoff step.<d-footnote>Is it a step in the right direction?
 I'm skeptical.
 I think if we do this and leave the primary as a choose-one election, the fundamental issue of vote splitting delivering poor outcomes will remain, one more slot or not.
 And, with more slots means more candidates running, which may exacerbate the issues with the primary even more.
 I firmly require the jungle primary to be held under Approval, or else I think the system will fail to address the core problem effectively (and potentially delay meaningful reform which could fix the fundamental issue of vote splitting).</d-footnote>

 What remains to be seen for me is

 1. Will Better Choices see the necessity of implementing Approval voting in the first round to address the vote-splitting issue?
 2. Will this proposal actually *play* to voters.
 Will voters vote "yes" if it's on the ballot?
+Will they like it enough to keep it around if it passes?
 Will politicians support and push for it, without it becoming a partisan disaster like RCV has been?
+3. Will this system be able to weather Condorcet cycles in a way that maintains voter confidence and legitimacy?

-At the moment, Approval Top 2 seems like a much better system to back.
+At the moment, Approval Top 2 seems like a much safer system to back.
 The fact it's *already* being used in St. Louis <d-cite key="sargent2025stlouis"></d-cite> is a fantastic thing to be able to point to, advocacy-wise.
 I feel like Approval is a safer bet, potentially just based on simplicity.

 However, I *do* genuinely like this system.
 I hope that Better Choices decides to go with Approval voting in the first round, and then I would consider this a top-tier method (should it prove politically viable).
+I am absolutely keeping my eye on this.